Speakers and Sessions

 12:05 PM - 1:20 PM

-Many organizations offer workforce wellness programs, benefits and resources that when utilized, theoretically could help their employees make healthier decisions and contribute toward more positive emotions throughout the day.
+Many organizations offer workforce wellness programs, benefits and resources that when utilized could theoretically help their employees make healthier decisions and contribute toward more positive emotions throughout the day.
 However, these assets have been largely individually focused.
-While admirable in their intent, this approach ignores the impact our co-workers, manager and the organization at large have on our ability to make healthy choices and keep a positive state of mind.
+While admirable in its intent, this approach ignores the impact our co-workers, managers, and organization at large have on our ability to make healthy choices and keep a positive state of mind.

 12:05 PM - 1:20 PM

 In this session, attendees will learn about older adults living with HIV or AIDS and issues associated with this unique population, especially for long-term HIV survivors.
-Physical and psychosocial burdens associated with HIV will be discussed, with emphasis on social isolation and loneliness which is high in this group.
-Presenters will describe the development of Experienced Escapades, a community-based program informed by Baumeister & Leary’s “need-to-belong” theory, to promote social connectedness within this group.
+Physical and psychosocial burdens associated with HIV will be discussed, with emphasis on social isolation and loneliness, which is high among survivors.
+Presenters will describe the development of Experienced Escapades, a community-based program informed by Baumeister and Leary’s “need -to- belong” theory, to promote social connectedness within this group.
 Program impact on isolation, loneliness, and quality of life will be presented using evaluation data.
 Program sustainability, especially for non-profit entities, will also be discussed.